Eliefrh/DreamCalm/README.md

 ![image](https://github.com/Eliefrh/DreamCalm/assets/78127649/5ad180a5-88e8-4378-b65b-95b7ac44f4e6)
 * Loop Playback: All sounds play in a loop until manually stopped by the user.
 * Frequency Adjustment: Change the frequency of sounds to suit your preferences.<br>
+![image](https://github.com/Eliefrh/DreamCalm/assets/78127649/2fa447c0-fc05-4258-8f16-99308153172c)
 * Multilingual Support: The app is available in both French and English for a wider audience.
-![image](https://github.com/Eliefrh/DreamCalm/assets/78127649/2fa447c0-fc05-4258-8f16-99308153172c)
 * Portrait and Landscape Support: The app supports both portrait and landscape orientations.
 * Timer Functionality: Set a timer for sound playback to automatically stop after a specified duration.
-* Dark and Light Mode: Switch between dark and light mode for comfortable viewing in any lighting condition.
+* Dark and Light Mode: Switch between dark and light mode for comfortable viewing in any lighting condition.<br>
 ![image](https://github.com/Eliefrh/DreamCalm/assets/78127649/e44316bf-fa8f-4e40-b31b-cc6574c8cc93)
 * Animated GIF Icons: Enjoy animated icons for a visually engaging experience.
 * Bluetooth Control: Control sound playback using Bluetooth devices for added convenience.